-Request: \$615,000 (new faculty \$230,000; BBA Online sections \$20,000; Pacific Rim travel \$30,000; increased marketing \$50,000; entrepreneurship leadership seed money \$85,000; two cyber classrooms \$100,000; international business excellence seed money \$100,000)
+Request: \$660,000 (new faculty \$240,000; BBA Online sections \$20,000; Pacific Rim travel \$30,000; increased marketing \$50,000; entrepreneurship leadership seed money \$120,000; two cyber classrooms \$100,000; international business excellence seed money \$100,000)

 III.
-Expand Informational and Instructional Technology and Learning measurably improve enrollment outcomes is intensifying.
+Expand Informational and Instructional Technology and Learning

+Enrollment managers from all sizes and types of institutions are working against critical performance imperatives.
+Whether the goals are to enroll more students, more precisely shape the composition of incoming classes or increase retention and graduation rates, the pressure to measurably improve enrollment outcomes is intensifying.
 Successfully meeting these goals involves a complex web of interactions that begin with navigating prospective students toward the institution, then guiding students toward successful graduation, all the while cultivating loyal bonds that support life-long alumni ties.
 The University of Michigan - Flint would like to implement an Enrollment Management/Retention software package to assist us with these goals.
-Such a tool would allow the campus as a whole to efficiently manage all communications and thereby our relationships with our constituents, be they students, alumni, potential donors, prospects, faculty, et cetera.
+Such a tool would allow the campus as a whole to efficiently manage all communications and thereby our relationships with our constituents, be they students, alumni, potential donors, prospects, faculty, etc.